Tanguyvans/TonFusion/README.md

-# TonFusion: TON-ETH Cross-Chain Bridge
+# TonFusion: Extend Fusion+ to TON

 A hybrid blockchain project that enables atomic cross-chain swaps between TON blockchain and EVM chains using 1inch's cross-chain swap infrastructure and Hash Time-Locked Contracts (HTLCs).